slachterman-g/caip-tfx/infrastructure/dev-images/tfx-dev/README.md

 ```
 FROM gcr.io/[YOUR PROJECT ID]/tfx-dev-3.6
 ```
 4. In the `.devcontainer` folder create the `devcontainer.json` file.
 Refer to https://github.com/microsoft/vscode-dev-containers/tree/master/containers/docker-existing-dockerfile for more information about the configuration options.
-The below configuration tells VSC to use create an image using the provided Dockerfile and install Microsoft Python extension after the container is started.
+The below configuration tells VSC to create an image using the provided Dockerfile and install Microsoft Python extension after the container is started.
 ```
 {
 	"name": "Existing Dockerfile",